ghostdogpr/caliban/vuepress/docs/docs/README.md

 The design principles behind the library are the following:
 - pure interface: errors and effects are returned explicitly (no exceptions thrown), all returned types are referentially transparent (no `Future`).
-- clean separation between schema definition and implementation: schema is defined and validated at compile time using Scala standard types, resolver is a simple value provided at runtime.
+- clean separation between schema definition and implementation: schema is defined and validated at compile-time (no reflection) using Scala standard types, resolver is a simple value provided at runtime.
 - minimal amount of boilerplate: no need to manually define a schema for every type in your API.

 ## Dependencies